chaitanyaj7/Resume-Screening-System-Using-NLP/README.md

 matplotlib

-3. Run the Streamlit App
+3️⃣ Run the Streamlit App
 streamlit run app.py

+Steps inside the App:

-Paste the Job Description in the text area
+📝 Paste the Job Description in the text area

-Upload one or multiple PDF resumes
+📂 Upload one or multiple PDF resumes

-View ATS Score (%) for each resume
+📊 View ATS Score (%) for each resume

-Download ranked results as CSV
+💾 Download ranked results as CSV

-Project Structure
+📁 Project Structure
 Resume-Screening-NLP/
 │
 ├── app.py                   # Streamlit frontend + ML logic